StabbyCutyou/rapp/README.md

 Currently, Rapp comes with 1 predefined rake task, which is "console".
 This will boot up irb while loading your {app_name}.rb, which will load the rest of your app.
 This is aliased to "c" for convenience.

+## Roadmap

+At the moment, this gem serves to fit a need that I found myself having and figured others might be as well.
+To that end, my main goals are to provide a simple, stable core ruby app intended to be run as a simple cli program, daemonized process, or otherwise.
+Currently, my primary roadmap for development is:

+1. Generate specs for the users application
+2. Provide proper CLI for the binary, to make future command line functionality easier to implement
+3. Test ease of use integrating Chore / Sidekiq like job systems

 ## Contributing

 1. Fork it ( https://github.com/StabbyCutyou/rapp/fork )